 In March 2023, a series of build-up programs for the Human Rights Month were successfully hosted.
 These programmes included among others Imbawula Storytelling, Candlelight and Cleaning of the Graves.
-These build-up programmes led to the main event that was hosted by the Sedibeng District Municipality in collaboration with Gauteng Provincial Government and the families of the victims and survivors.
+These

 - 8th of March 2023, Heritage & Museum, South Corridor DSACR collaborated with the Provincial Department of Education hosted 15 schools in Gauteng. - 12th of March 2023, Heritage & Museums hosted the Ahmed Kathrada Foundation as a build-up program